Nuclear Throne

 Nuclear Throne is a bullet hell roguelike video game developed by Vlambeer.
+Set in a post-apocalypse, players are tasked with killing enemies by using various weapons and characters' special abilities to progress through levels and eventually reach the titular Nuclear Throne.
+The game is widely known for its steep difficulty curve and fast-paced gameplay.
 Early prototypes of the game were distributed through Steam's early access program in 2013.
 Nuclear Throne was released for Linux, Microsoft Windows, OS X, PlayStation 4, and PlayStation Vita in December 2015, for Nintendo Switch in March 2019, and for Xbox One in September 2021.

 Gameplay

 Nuclear Throne is a top-down shooter roguelike game with bullet hell elements.
 The game consists of two main game modes: single-player, and a local cooperative gameplay mode.
 There are also daily and weekly challenge modes, allowing the player to compete against others via the Steam platform for the best score (determined by the number of kills in the playthrough), on the same set of randomly generated levels.
 The player controls one of a total of 12 characters, 10 of which must be unlocked through play.
 Two additional secret characters can only be played under special circumstances during play.
 Each character has an ability unique to them, adding an additional element to the gameplay.
 These individual abilities allow for different play-styles, improving the variety and replay value of the game.
 Secondary sprites or skins can be acquired for the characters played if the player completes special or secret tasks.
-The player progresses through the linear level structure until level 7-3, where the final boss, the Nuclear Throne, has to be defeated.
+The player progresses through the linear level structure until level 7–3, where the final boss, the Nuclear Throne, has to be defeated.
 After this, the player may choose to loop to the beginning of the game again with a greatly increased difficulty.
 The user may continue looping indefinitely until death.

 The game resets upon death.
 Except for special weapons acquired in a hidden level and "crowns" retained until after defeating the final boss, anything acquired in one playthrough does not carry over to the next.
 The game has a leveling system, where the player gains experience in the form of radiation pellets, or "rads", dropped by enemies, that allow them to get different mutations and choose what would benefit the character the most out of a selection of four, randomly selected mutations.
 Upon reaching level 10, the player can choose a character-specific "ultra-mutation".

 The player starts with the basic revolver, but they may upgrade by taking weapons from red chests and collect more ammunition from yellow chests.
 The player can have two weapons equipped at any time, such as a shovel and an assault rifle.
 The weapons available to the player get increasingly advanced and powerful as the enemies become increasingly difficult and numerous.
 After looping the game, special "golden" and "ultra" weapons become available.
 Aside from certain melee weapons, weapons consume one of five different ammo types (bullet, energy, shell, bolt, and explosive).